Welcome to today's edition of the Rush 24-7 podcast.

 There's no reason to write anybody out.

-Florida is getting two additional because of the 2010 census.
+Florida is getting two additional, because of the 2010 census, there's no reason to write West out.

-And again, the the Romney conspiracy based on the fact that the guy in charge of redistricting is a former Romney supporter.
+And again, the Romney conspiracy based on the fact that the guy in charge of redistricting is a former Romney supporter.

-The politico says Florida speaker designate Will Weatherford has been a surrogate for Mitt Romney in the past.
+The Politico says Florida Speaker designate Will Weatherford has been a surrogate for Mitt Romney in the past.

-He's probably a current supporter as well.
+Probably a current supporter as well.

 So people hear about this.